 Also, it’s not really worth a trip from another part of the metro area unless you are already in the northern part of Aburrá Valley, since there are other gastronomic markets that are closer to where many foreigners live and stay.

-Medellín and the Aburrá Valley now has six gastronomic markets with a total of over 150 small format restaurants.
-Two of these are located in El Poblado, two are located in Envigado, one is in Bello and one is in Buenos Aires.
-The five Mercado markets are similar and Contenedores is a different format.
+Medellín and the Aburrá Valley now has nine gastronomic markets with a total of over 175 small format restaurants.
+Two are located in El Centro, one is in El Poblado, one in Envigado, one in Laureles, one in Sabaneta, one in Bello, one in Aranjuez and one in Buenos Aires.
+The eight Mercado markets are similar and Contenedores is a different format.

 Furthermore, these gastronomic markets in the Medellín metro area are pretty popular.
 So, it is surprising to me that I haven’t found a similar gastronomic market in any other cities in Colombia I have been to.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.